eminizer/FriendlyFitter/README.md

 | second x value | second x uncertainty | second y value | second y uncertainty |
 | ... | ... | ... | ... |

 The values you put in should be numbers.
-You can also omit the "uncertainties" columns entirely, fill them with zeroes, or leave them empty if the datapoints you're fitting don't have associated uncertainties.
+You can also fill one or both of the "uncertainties" columns with zeroes or leave them empty if the datapoints you're fitting don't have associated uncertainties.
 The number of rows below the indicator line is the number of datapoints.